rajeevkghosh/readme-sentinel-policies/network_gcp_region_restricition.md

 ## Working Code to Enforce policy

-The code which will iterate over all the resource type "google_pubsub_topic/google_bigquery_dataset/google_dataproc_cluster/google_secret_manager_secret/google_dialogflow_cx_agent" and check whether the resource is associated with US region only or not.
+The code which will iterate over all the resource type "google_pubsub_topic/google_bigquery_dataset/google_dataproc_cluster/google_secret_manager_secret/google_dialogflow_cx_agent/google_compute_interconnect_attachment/google_spanner_instance/google_sql_database_instance/google_kms_key_ring" and check whether the resource is associated with specified US location only (As per the "allowed region" for the resource) or not.
-If the resource is belonging to US then the policy will be passed, otherwise it will return violations.
+If the resource is belonging to "allowed region" then the policy will be passed, otherwise it will return violations.

+Note: "allowed region" is a generic term we have used for the following variables which contains the list of allowed regions for specific "resource type".
+- prefix
+- spanner_region
+- cloudsql_allowed_region
+- multi_region_var
+- global_var

 ## The code :